 Are You A Candidate?

-To determine if monovision LASIK is the right procedure, Dr. Nielsen will first have a candidate wear a contact lens that corrects for reading vision in one eye and distance vision in the other eye, for a week.
-If they are comfortable with the adjustment of using one eye for distance and one eye for near vision, Dr. Nielsen will proceed Monovision LASIK.
+To determine if monovision LASIK is the right procedure, our doctors will first have a candidate wear a contact lens that corrects for reading vision in one eye and distance vision in the other eye, for a week.
+If they are comfortable with the adjustment of using one eye for distance and one eye for near vision, then your surgeon, either Dr. Nielsen or Dr. Moreira, will proceed Monovision LASIK.

 To learn more about Monovision LASIK at our Boston-area practice, please contact The Nielsen Eye Center to schedule your private consultation.